-In 2002, I co-founded the Austin Clean Energy Initiative (ACE) with Richard Amato and Chip Wolfe to promote the clean energy industry, which was later adopted by the Greater Austin Chamber of Commerce as a vibrant new economic cluster for the Central Texas region.
+In 2002, I co-founded the Austin Clean Energy Initiative (ACE) with Richard Amato and Allan (“Chip”) Wolfe to promote the clean energy industry, which was later adopted by the Greater Austin Chamber of Commerce as a vibrant new economic cluster for the Central Texas region.

 I have also served as a member of the Austin Community Foundation board of governors, as a founding member of Austin Social Venture Partners, as a member of the board of directors of AMOA-Arthouse, as an advisory council member of SXSW Interactive, and as a member of the business advisory council for Earth Share of Texas, among other organizations.

-In 2011, I was recognized by the greater Austin chapter of the Association of IT Professionals with its Community Leadership Award for my work on behalf of the IT profession among business, civic, and non-profit groups.
+In 2011, I was recognized by InnoTech and the greater Austin chapters of SIM and the Association of IT Professionals with their IT Executive of the Year Community Leadership Award for my work on behalf of the IT profession among business, civic, and non-profit groups.

 I graduated from Howard Payne University, receiving a BS in Economics, summa cum laude, where I was a Hatton W. Summers Scholar and the Outstanding Male Graduate of the Douglas MacArthur Academy of Freedom.